CloudCannon/documentation/_drafts/plugins-fixes.md

 ---

 This release fixes a few early bugs found in the plugins private beta.
-This includes a few hot fixes affecting some users.

-Feature:
+Features:

-* Added `--drafts` to compiler error if output draft posts is enabled
+* Added `--drafts` to compiler error if **Output Draft Posts** is enabled
 * Better compiler output from plugin builds

 Fixes:

-* Gemfiles can be created in the File Browser
+* Gemfiles can be created in the *File Browser*
-* Titles missing from pages navigation menu
+* Titles missing from *Page Selector*
-* Gemfiles can be synced with Storage Providers
+* Gemfiles can be synced with storage providers
-* Storage Providers were unable to connect for some cases
+* Storage providers were unable to connect for some cases
-* Layout select works with layouts within folders
+* Layout select in front matter editor now works with subfolders